csalcantaraBR/RailFlow/README.md

 ### One‑Shot Prompt (copy/paste)

 ```
 Help me initialize a new project using the RailFlow (Rails‑First Delivery) templates.
 I will provide a product idea.
-Please produce, in order and as separate Markdown files, the filled versions of:
+Please produce, in order and as separate Markdown files, the filled versions of the 4 core artifacts:
 - 01-System-TDD-First.md
 - 03-Project-Brief-and-Standards.md
 - 02-Functional-Spec-MVP.md
 - 04-UX-UI-and-Animations-Guidelines.md

-- 05-Status-Report.md
+The 5th template (05-Status-Report.md) is for AI coding tools to track progress and generate reports.

 Use measurable acceptance criteria, propose default thresholds, surface open questions, and keep everything technology‑agnostic.
 Ask for clarifications between files.
 Idea: <PASTE HERE>